BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I saw a really good example of the logo on CodePen that I wanted to try replicating for the basic design.
 Only problem making the logo was that one of the sides of the logo wasn't appearing.
 I double checked the CSS and HTML, but wasn't able to find the error at first.
 I eventually realized I misspelled width property for the middle of my lantern logo.
 Once I fixed my mistake, the entire circle appeared instead of a C shape.
 I'll have to be extra careful as I work with CSS in the future.

 **Link(s) to work**: [Daily CSS Images Day 22-Green Lantern](https://codepen.io/BritishPandaChick/full/jGqyZM/)

+### Day 35: September 20, 2017

+**Today's Progress**: Made Wolverine's face in CSS.

+**Thoughts** I saw another great design on CodePen that I tried replicating on my own.
+The sides of the mask were uneven.
+The left side was shorter than the right side.
+After looking at the code, I wasn't able to figure it out.
+I eventually figured it out by commenting out sections of the code to look for errors.
+I particularly focused on left and right sections of the mask to see why one size was small.
+It turns out the left side div tag was using the wrong punctuation mark.
+Once I fixed it, the left side was the same size as the right.

+**Link(s) to work**: [Daily CSS Images Day 23-Wolverine](https://codepen.io/BritishPandaChick/full/KXMKyV/)